Preventing Falls in Older Adults

 Falls can happen for many reasons.
 Some factors that can lead to falls include:

-• Trouble with mobility or balance
+• Muscle weakness and trouble with mobility and balance

 • Side effects of medications

-• Fear of falling.
+• Fear of falling and history of falling

 You can prevent falls by taking these measures: